One of the best-preserved historic sections of Wanhua, Bopiliao covers both Qing and early Japanese-era architecture. Some of the...

-Along with Longshan and Qingshui, this elegant temple is one of Wanhua's top houses of worship.
-First built in 1856, there is an...
+Along with Longshan, this elegant temple, first built in 1856, is one of Wanhua's top houses of worship.
+There is an abundance of...

 Just around the corner from Longshan Temple is this herb-selling area that dates back to Qing times.
 It's a great place to sample some...